The Social Media

 Why AI ethics discussions are urgent now

-AI is no longer a future technology—it's embedded in hiring, lending, healthcare, criminal justice, and thousands of business processes.
+AI is no longer a future technology.
+It is already embedded in hiring, lending, healthcare, criminal justice, and thousands of business processes.
 The decisions AI makes affect real people.
 When those systems are biased, unfair, or unaccountable, the impact is immediate and measurable.

 Regulations like GDPR and the proposed AI Act in the EU are establishing legal requirements around AI ethics.
 Companies without ethical practices face legal risk, reputational damage, and customer distrust.